 OFAC, a division of the US Department of the Treasury, ensures organizations are not conducting business with people or entities located in sanctioned or embargoed countries.

 Failing to comply with OFAC sanctions checks could expose your organization to fines and penalties – including convictions and jail time.

-- No official software, so checks need to be done manually
+- There is no official software, so checks need to be done manually.

 Ondato is an expert in photo and live video identity verification, which overlaps with data monitoring, screening, risk scoring, due diligence and case management.
 On paper, that’s everything you need to mitigate risk and improve KYC and AML compliance.